 Why choose this course

-We’re one of the UK's leading universities for English literature and German, with our courses ranked in the UK top five of the ‘Modern languages and linguistics’ category of the Guardian University Guide 2018.
-Our English literature courses are also ranked in the top 10 in the Guardian University Guide 2018.
+We’re one of the UK's leading universities for English literature and German, with our courses ranked in the UK top 3 of the ‘Modern languages and linguistics’ category of the Guardian University Guide 2019.
+Our English literature courses are also ranked in the top 10 in the Complete University Guide 2019 and top 10 in The Times and Sunday Times Good University Guide 2018.

 We have an excellent reputation for challenging, innovative, forward-thinking teaching and research.
 Our BA English Literature and German course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.

 What you will study

 The English literature part of this course covers a range of literary themes, genres and theories, while the foreign language component is taught almost exclusively in German, giving you high-level language training.

 You’ll spend your third year on placement in a country where the language is spoken, giving you the opportunity to study English literature in one of our partner institutions across Europe and/or work in one of the many companies with which we have links.

 The two elements of this unique course complement one another and enhance your learning, giving you unique insights into language, literature and culture.